Cause-effect perception in an object place task: Methods

 To set up the VR simulation, we used the development edition of \emph{Worldviz Vizard 5.9, 64 Bit}\footnote{Available for a fee at \href{https://www.worldviz.com/vizard-virtual-reality-software}{https://www.worldviz.com/vizard-virtual-reality-software}} for \emph{python 2.7.12}.
 Furthermore, we used the \emph{PHANToM Premium 1.5 (High Force Model)} with the \emph{PHANToM device driver Version 5.1.7} (\cref{fig:phantom}).
-It is employed as a haptic device to function as an input interface for the participants and as an output device to render the force given by the VR.
-Before each session, we re-calibrated the haptic device with the \emph{PHANToM configuration utility for windows}, also \emph{version 5.1.7}.
+It is employed as a haptic device to function as both an input interface for the participants and an output device to render the force provided by the VR. \revisionEnhancement{For further specifications such as damping and stiffness see \cref{tab:appendix_phantom_specifications} in the appendix.
+They were chosen based on how natural they felt.} Before each session, we recalibrated the haptic device with the \emph{PHANToM configuration utility for Windows}, also \emph{version 5.1.7}.
 In our code for the simulation, we utilized the developer version of the \emph{sensable3e-plugin} from \emph{openHaptics}\footnote{Available for a fee at \href{https://de.3dsystems.com/haptics-devices/openhaptics}{https://de.3dsystems.com/haptics-devices/openhaptics}}.